 The soundstage experience is lent via the dynamically large design of the G-cush pads.
-The entire experience is huge for such a small headphone.
+The entire experience is huge for such small headphones.
 Imaging is a strong point in this model, no doubt.
-The stage is very open, aired out and spacious, even from stage left to right.
+The stage is very open, aired out, and spacious, even from stage left to right.

 The depth of field is excellent and both vocals and instruments are set up extremely well.
 If you own older Burson amplifiers, you’ll love this pairing.
 The White model has one of the most open Grado sounds and one of the biggest stages I’ve heard, thanks to the G-cush pads.

 This headphone sounds incredible for Youtube Podcasts and film usage.
 I am a bit addicted to how the presentation is portrayed in a physical sense, it is something I find enjoyable due to the excellent comfort factor, lightweight design, and the lack of any problematic physical setup in terms of staging appeal.